tyler-steelman/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome!
-My name is Tyler Steelman and I am a fourth year Ph.D. candidate at the University of North Carolina at Chapel Hill specializing in American politics and political psychology.
+My name is Tyler Steelman and I am a fifth year Ph.D. candidate at the University of North Carolina at Chapel Hill specializing in American politics and political psychology.
 Prior to coming to UNC, I received my B.A. in Political Science from High Point University and my M.A. in Political Science from Appalachian State University.

 My current research focuses on non-territorial forms of representation in the United States—namely, surrogate representation.
 I am also currently involved in an ongoing project developing a method for redistricting using ZIP codes as the building blocks for districts.
 This project was recently published in the Election Law Journal.
-Additional topics include emotions in politics and the impact of state sponsorship of monuments on feelings of belongingness to one’s political community.
+My other work can be found in Interest Groups and Advocacy and The Monkey Cage.

-You will find information about my research and teaching materials by following the links at the top of this page.
-Please feel free to contact me through e-mail at tsteelman@unc.edu.
+You will find additional information about my work by following the links at the top of this page.
+Please feel free to contact me through e-mail at tsteelman@unc.edu or using the form at the bottom of the page.